fraizerbrian/Sec_Writeups/Vapt/docker_metasploit_task/Portswigger.md

 There are 2 columns since when I add a third column I get an internal server error.

 Next up, confirm if the columns accept string values by using `'+UNION+select+'a',+NULL--`.
-This runs successfully hence first column accepts string values, next confirm the second column together with the first one using `'+UNION+select+'a',+'a--'`
+This runs successfully hence first column accepts string values, next confirm the second column together with the first one using `'+UNION+select+'a',+'a'--`

 ![](images/sqli/lab3b.png)
 ![](images/sqli/lab3c.png)